 - Children should be given the opportunity to learn how to play at least one musical instrument (piano, violin, saxophone etc.).

 - Every kid should practice and be good at one sport.
 Why?
 Because in order to be good it takes dedication and perseverance.
 It is easy to begin a sport or anything else and… quit.
-But if we, as parents, encourage the kids to stick with a sport they will learn that whatever they do and work hard at will become a habit and great things happen when we persevere.
+But if we, as parents, encourage the kids to stick to a sport, they will learn that whatever they do and work hard at will become a habit and great things happen when we persevere.

 And I am sure of one thing: my kids will not tell me “Hey Dad, how come you did not teach us tennis?”

-As I do this, I want to make sure that my kids learn a foreign language, play piano (or guitar), take self-defence classes and take dance lessons too.
+As I do this, I want to make sure that my kids learn a foreign language, play the piano (or guitar), take self-defence classes and take dance lessons too.

 Everything else… is up to them.

 I would love your opinion on this.
 Please share this article and contribute with your feedback… Thanks!